Stable equivalences and homological dimensions: Introduction

 \begin{Koro} Let $R$ be a field of characteristic $p\ge 0$, $\sigma\in \Sigma_n$ and $\tau\in \Sigma_m$.
 If $S_n(c_{\sigma},R)$ and $S_m(c_{\tau},R)$ are stably equivalent, then so are $S_n(c_{s(\sigma)},R)$ and $S_m(c_{s(\tau)},R)$. \end{Koro}

-Finally, we point out an important property of centralizer matrix algebras over perfect fields.
+Finally, we point out an important property of centralizer matrix algebras over any fields.

-\begin{Koro} $(1)$ Two centralizer matrix algebras over a perfect field are stably equivalent if and only if they are stably equivalent of Morita type.
+\begin{Koro} $(1)$ Two centralizer matrix algebras over a common field are stably equivalent if and only if their non-semisimple parts are stably equivalent of Morita type.

-$(2)$ Stably equivalent centralizer matrix algebras over a perfect field have the same global, finitistic and dominant dimensions. \end{Koro}
+$(2)$ Stably equivalent centralizer matrix algebras over a common field have the same global, finitistic and dominant dimensions. \end{Koro}

-This article is outlined as follows.
-In Section \ref{sect2} we recall basic definitions and terminologies.
+The paper is outlined as follows.
+In Section \ref{sect2} we recall notions and terminologies.
 Also, we prepare some preliminaries for later proofs.
-In Section \ref{sect3} we introduce the $S$-equivalence relation on all square matrices over a field.
+In Section \ref{sect3} we introduce the $S$-equivalence relation on square matrices over a field.
 In Section \ref{Pf} we prove all results mentioned in Section \ref{sect1}.
-During the course of proofs, we generalize slightly a result in \cite[Theorem 1.4(1)]{xz3} about Auslander--Reiten conjecture on stable equivalences (see Proposition \ref{A-R}).
+During the course of proofs, we also generalize slightly a result in \cite[Theorem 1.4(1)]{xz3} about Auslander--Reiten conjecture on stable equivalences (see Proposition \ref{A-R}).
 Finally, we mention a couple of open problems related to results in this article.
 For example, how can we characterize stable equivalences between centralizer matrix algebras over a principal integral domain?